 BANANAS NEED WATER TOO!

-PAPHOS HIT THE HARDEST!
+PAPHOS HIT THE HARDEST

-A LIMITED SUPPLY OF WATER!
+A LIMITED SUPPLY OF WATER

-WATER SUPPLY HALVED!
+WATER SUPPLY HALVED

 WHAT DO BANANAS NEED?

-Banana trees require constant hydration, meaning that an average-sized banana plantation needs approximately 1,500 tonnes of water per year.
-Banana plantation owners fear that continued water supply problems would prevent their crops from growing large enough to be sold on the open market.
-It is projected that given these circumstances, the price of Cypriot bananas will ultimately increase for both wholesalers and consumers making them an unviable product.
-Paphos authorities have responded by rapidly employing new mobile desalination units to address the ongoing water issues.
-They have also called for two new dams to be built in the district to protect it against future droughts; however, to date, no further plans regarding this have been put in place.
+Banana trees require constant hydration.
+This means that an average-sized banana plantation needs approximately 1,500 tonnes of water per year.
+Banana plantation owners fear that continued water supply problems will prevent their crops from growing large enough to be sold on the open market.
+It is projected that this may cause a price hike of Cypriot bananas.
+A price hike is thought to ultimately increase for both wholesalers and consumers making them unviable.

 CARVING A NICHE IN LOCAL FRUIT MARKETS

-Banana cultivation in Cyprus has developed over several years.
-During this time, Cypriot bananas, renowned for their distinctive flavour and high nutritional value, have managed to create a niche in several global fruit markets across the world.
-Cyprus banana cultivation has also created a rich cultural heritage on the island.
-To date, many stories highlight the fruit’s significance Cyprus and its economy.
-A storied history of the Cypriot banana is also observed within the Cypriot dialect.
-Locals have often referred to the banana as ‘koutsomoures’, which is a term believed to derive from the ancient Greek word for ‘yellow’.Â
+Banana cultivation has developed over several years in Cyprus.
+During this time, Cypriot bananas have become renowned for their distinctive flavour and high nutritional value.
+They have also managed to create a niche in several global fruit markets across the world.
+Banana cultivation has also created a rich cultural heritage on the island.
+To date, many stories highlight the fruit’s significance for the local economy.
+A storied history of the Cypriot banana is also observed within the local Cypriot dialect.
+Locals have often referred to the banana as ‘koutsomoures’, which is a term believed to derive from the ancient Greek word for ‘yellow’.

 CULTIVATED SINCE ANCIENT TIMES

-Native to Southeast Asia, this little yellow bundle of joy has a long history that traces back thousands of years.
-Countries such as Malaysia, for example, are known to have cultivated bananas since ancient times.
-The fruit eventually spread to other parts of the world through several trade routes.
-By the time bananas reached the Mediterranean, various other cultures had already recognised their agricultural potential and nutritional benefits.Â
+Native to Southeast Asia, the little yellow bundle of joy has a long history.
+This history traces back thousands of years in countries such as Malaysia, which is known to have cultivated bananas since ancient times.
+The yellow fruit would eventually spread to other parts of the world through several trade routes.
+By the time bananas reached the Mediterranean, various other cultures had already recognised their agricultural potential and nutritional benefits.

 ANOTHER BRITISH IMPORT